 Read more: 5 Best Car Insurance Companies in India

 In general, there are two types of deductibles: voluntary and compulsory.
 You cannot work on the compulsory deductible because that is a condition applicable under the bike insurance product.
-Voluntary deductible is the part of the cost of future repairs of your bike that you agree to pay while buying the policy.
+A voluntary deductible is part of the cost of future repairs to your bike that you agree to pay while buying the policy.
 If you choose to increase the voluntary deductible, the premium will reduce to some percentage.
 Consider the use of the bike and then decide whether you wish to opt for the voluntary deductible or not.

 Why should you buy a two-wheeler insurance policy?